brymer-meneses/grammar-guard.nvim/readme.md

 ## 🚧 Status

-This plugin is currently on alpha stage, expect some changes to the API.
+This plugin is archived.
+It was created when there wasn't an easy way to install the `ltex` language server, prefer using [mason.nvim](https://github.com/williamboman) instead.

 ## ℹ️ Introduction